Lockheed L-100 Hercules: Variants

 A twin-engine variant of the C-130.
 It was advertised in at least one publication that it would have "more than 90% parts commonality" with the standard C-130.
 The aircraft was shelved in the mid-1980s without any being built.

 Operators

 Civilian operators

-In March 2011, a total of 36 Lockheed L-100 Hercules aircraft were in commercial service.
+As of March 2011, a total of 36 Lockheed L-100 Hercules aircraft were in commercial service.
 Operators at that time included Lynden Air Cargo (10), Transafrik (5), Libyan Arab Air Cargo (3), and other operators with fewer aircraft.

 Past civilian operators

 Past operators include Delta Air Lines, which owned three L-100 aircraft that were assigned to their cargo division during the late 1960s and early 1970s.
 The April 27, 1969 Delta system timetable listed scheduled L-100 cargo flights with service to Atlanta (ATL), Charlotte (CLT), Chicago (ORD), Dallas (served via Love Field, DAL), Los Angeles (LAX), Memphis (MEM), Miami (MIA), New Orleans (MSY), New York City (served via Newark Airport, EWR), Orlando, FL (MCO) and San Francisco (SFO).

-A number of other air carriers based in the U.S. and Canada as well as one Indonesian airline also operated L-100 aircraft on cargo services in the past including:
+A number of other air carriers also operated L-100 aircraft on cargo services in the past including: